 After the event, the extended Royal Family gathered on the balcony of Buckingham Palace with Her Majesty to watch a fly-past by the Royal Air Force.
 A 41-gun salute was also fired in Green Park to mark the occasion.

 Today’s trooping the colour parade also gave the glimpse of changing dynamics of the royal family.
 Queen Elizabeth was alone in her carriage as due to the health issues at the age of 96 her husband Prince Philip did not join her for the first time in history.

 Prince George and Princess Charlotte joined Duke and Duchess of Cambridge for the annual event.

 Kids were having a time of the day at the balcony today.

-Charlotte looked cute as button in blue dress while George was wearing a white button-down shirt.
+Charlotte looked cute as a button in a blue dress while George was wearing a white button-down shirt.

-Coming to sartorial details Duchess of Cambridge Catherine was wearing a ice blue dress from her favourite designer for royal events Alexander McQueen.
-The Duchess was looking extremely gorgeous in bespoke dress.
+Coming to sartorial details Duchess of Cambridge Catherine was wearing an ice blue dress from her favourite designer for royal events Alexander McQueen.
+The Duchess was looking extremely gorgeous in the bespoke dress.

-The ice blue structured dress features square neckline, fitted waist, 3-quarter sleeves with slightly puffed shoulders.
-As always the head designer of the label Sarah Burton did an amazing job while dressing for her loyal client Kate.
+The ice blue structured dress features square neckline, a fitted waist, 3-quarter sleeves with slightly puffed shoulders.
+As always the head designer of the label Sarah Burton did an amazing job while dressing for her loyal client Catherine.

-Kate paired the outfit with a beautiful hat by Juliette Botterill in matching colour tone.
+Catherine paired the outfit with a beautiful hat by Juliette Botterill in matching the colour tone.